 The Due Diligence of Document Sharing

 When it comes to document sharing, the medium is the message.
 How the seller chooses to secure and share vital documentation will be a key component to any technical due diligence.
-The firm that chooses to send financial records with an email attachment or a link to a Dropbox folder, for example, will send a completely different message to the seller, compared to the firm that takes adequate safeguards to protect their documents.
+The firm that chooses to send financial records with an email attachment or a link to a Dropbox folder, for example, will send a completely different message to the seller, compared to the firm that takes adequate safeguards to protect their documents using digital rights management software.
 This, of course, may be secondary to the risks the seller takes if they choose not to secure their documents.

 For years, the virtual data room (VDR) has been the de facto standard in document sharing for M&As.
 An experienced buyer or investor knows this and will consequently know what to look for, such as the following.